-The bill seeks to enhance consumer protection against medical debt by amending existing laws related to collection agencies and redefining "medical debt."
-It specifies that medical debt includes amounts owed to medical service providers, regardless of whether the bills are past due or have been paid.
-A significant new provision states that medical debt becomes void and unenforceable if reported to a consumer credit reporting agency in violation of the new regulations.
-This aims to strengthen consumer rights under the state's consumer protection act.
+The bill seeks to enhance consumer protection against medical debt by amending existing laws related to debt collection practices.
+It redefines "medical debt" to encompass all debts owed to medical service providers, including both unpaid and paid bills.
+A significant provision establishes that medical debt becomes void and unenforceable if reported to a consumer credit reporting agency in violation of the new regulations, categorizing such actions as unfair and deceptive under the consumer protection act.
+The bill also introduces stricter regulations for collection agencies, prohibiting deceptive practices such as threatening to report debts without justification and requiring transparency in communication with debtors.

 Substitute Bill: 19.16.100, 19.182.040, 70.41.400, 70.54.005